lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Root path for service logs directories`

-Defaults to the content data storage directory root.
-Enter a different path if you want to put the logs elsewhere.
-In the classic LOCKSS system this was :file:`/var/log/lockss`, but now there will be a set of subdirectories, one for each component service.
+This directory is used as the root of the storage area for log files in the LOCKSS system.
+Accept the default (same directory as the content data storage directory root) by hitting :kbd:`Enter`, or enter a custom path.

 -----------------------------
 Temporary Storage Directories